Desperate grad applied for 300 jobs. When he got one it came with a $90,000 catch

 The only catch was that the young graduate was required to pay her a sum of $90,000 in exchange for the job.
 In return, Wang would also be allowed to use his new boss as a reference to assist with gaining residency.

-The agreement was reached despite being illegally in New Zealand.
+The agreement was reached despite being illegal in New Zealand.
 Under the Wages Protection Act, no employer can demand payment in exchange for employment.

 Regardless, a desperate Wang agreed with the proposal.
 A contract was written in Mandarin detailing the arrangement, and multiple payments totalling $90k were made to Gill via both local and Chinese bank accounts.